 [FOOTNOTES]

-- Georgia has a minimum wage of $5.15 per hour, but its state law excludes from coverage any employer subject to the federal Fair Labor Standards Act.
+- Georgia has a minimum wage of $5.15 per hour, but employers subject to the Fair Labor Standards Act must pay the federal minimum wage of $7.25 per hour.

 - By Montana state law, a business with gross annual sales of $110,000 or less is not covered by the federal Fair Labor Standards Act and, therefore, may pay $4.00 per hour.
 However, if an individual employee is producing or moving goods between states or otherwise covered by the federal Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage or Montana’s minimum wage.

-- This minimum wage does not apply in New York City, Long Island or Westchester, which are $15 per hour.
+- This minimum wage does not apply in New York City, Nassau County, Suffolk County or Westchester County, which require a minimum wage of $16.50 per hour.

-- Wyoming has a minimum wage of $5.15 per hour, but its state law excludes from coverage any employer subject to the federal Fair Labor Standards Act.
+- Wyoming has a minimum wage of $5.15 per hour, but employers subject to the Fair Labor Standards Act must pay the federal minimum wage of $7.25 per hour.

 Lift people up out of poverty as they are firmly stuck in it.
 Every year they increase the minimum wage in Arizona the prices go up.
 A value meal at McDonald’s is $15 and rising.
 I talked to a small business owner who said that every December her suppliers raise prices ahead of the minimum wage increases.
 So I don’t know what’s going on with congress but we are going to wide spread poverty regardless of what the minimum wage is.
 Someone commented that minimum wage jobs are not meant to be permanent, well there’s many people who don’t have a choice and maybe have to work two or three jobs with more than one wage earner per household.
 It’s bad out there and raising the minimum wage is not going to make things better for anyone including people who make over a hundred thousand dollars a year.
 So all of the money is going to be reduced for everyone.
 In the 1980s, $150,000 had the buying power of $500,000 today so how will anyone benefit from rising prices.
 The only option is to do a price freeze which will cause many businesses to go under or higher less people.
 There’s no way to lift people out of poverty through raising the minimum wage.